matthewjlutz/MASec-info-flow/README.md

 API Key: You'll need an API key from OpenAI.
 Set it in the code where indicated.

 ## Usage
-To run the simulation, execute the main.py script:
+To run, execute the main.py script:

 ```
 python main.py